Tap icon

 Classification

 Figure 5.
-Cross-section of the vertebral column Adapted from [1,4]
+Cross-section of the vertebral column.
+Adapted from [1,4]

 Specific signs and symptoms of SCC vary depending on the level and extent of cord obstruction.
-In general, the most common clinical features include:

 Back Pain